Wiang Kum Kam, the ruined city

 Wat That Kao

-The Wat That Khao (“temple of the white chedi”) was named after its brick chedi.
+The Wat That Khao (วัดธาตุขาว) was named after its brick chedi.
+The name translates as “the temple of the white stupa or reliquary”.
 The Fine Arts Department did work on this ruin in 1985-86.
-Wat That Kao dates back from the 16th century.
+Wat That Kao dates back to the 16th century.
 It has a viharn, a chedi and a Pavillion.
 The brick chedi has collapsed.
 Next to Wat That Khao are the ruins of a pavilion enshrining a large image of the Buddha in meditation posture.
 The image is not the original one.
+I took the picture of Wat That Kao several years ago.
+Much of the vegetation on the left side of the Buddha image is not there anymore unfortunately.

 This ruin is believed to date back to the 16th century.
 The original name of the temple is unknown.
 Local people named the temple after the monkeys called “kang” in Northern Thai language.
 The Fine Arts Department started work on the ruins in 1985.
-Wat E-Kang has a chedi and a viharn.
+Wat E-Kang (วัดอีค่าง) has a chedi and a viharn.
 The well-preserved chedi is one of the most impressive of this ancient city.
 Not much remains of the viharn.
-Wat E-Kang was the location of a show during the 2nd Asia-Pacific Water Summit in Chiang Mai in May 2013.
+The Wat E-Kang was the location of a show during the 2nd Asia-Pacific Water Summit in Chiang Mai in May 2013.

 Wat Nan Chang

 This ruined temple is very close to Wat E-Kang and dates back to the 16th or 17th-century.
+Wat Nan Chang ( วัดหนานช้าง) is the temple of Nan Chang, which is the name of a person.
 The Fine Arts Department excavated this ruin in the years 2002 and 2003.
 Almost two meters of sediment covered the ruins.
 They probably built the temple to face the Ping River which ran a different course many centuries ago.

 Wat Phaya Mangrai

 The temple was named after King Mangrai.
 This temple ruin is very close to the south-eastern side of Wat Phrachao Ong Dam.

 Wat Phrachao Ong Dam